ukusormus/ci-security/ci-security-slides.md

 ## Survival tips

-- New to DevOps? --> Focus on learning GitHub Actions
+- New to DevOps? ⇨ Focus on learning GitHub Actions
-- Completionists --> Start with answers from `examples` branch
+- Completionists ⇨ Start with answers from `release/examples` branch
-- CTF --> Just don't check the `examples` branch
+- CTF ⇨ Just don't check the `release/examples` branch

 ---slide---